veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-item.md

     ```

-- **MenuItemName**: It is the name of the menu item that appears in the application.
+- **MenuItemName:** It is the name of the menu item that appears in the application.
 Takes string as its value. eg. item1

 ## Support
 - **Devices:** Android, iOS